Dmitry-Kravchenko-QA61/Dmitry-Kravchenko-QA61/Test_Summary_Report.md

 ### 📋 Next Steps & Action Plan

-1.  **Immediate Hotfix Deployment:** A targeted hotfix deployment is strictly requested for the **Courses Catalog (T297)** and **Team / Instructors (T337)** modules.
+1.  **Immediate Hotfix Deployment:** A targeted hotfix deployment is strictly requested for both the **Courses Catalog (T297)** and **Team / Instructors (T337)** modules.
 Both defects introduce blocking behaviors that fail baseline deployment quality standards for the production environment and must be resolved before branch closure.
 2.  **Sprint Backlog Deferral:** The UI styling regression on the **Theory Website Module (T278)** causes a visual layout shift but does not impact business logic boundaries.
 This issue can be safely deferred to the active sprint backlog for immediate post-release processing or concurrent maintenance.
 3.  **Regression Cycle Scheduling:** Once development delivers verified source patches for T297 and T337, a targeted manual retest and regression suite must be executed against the catalog search matrix and team card wrappers to validate full Quality Gate compliance.